yelicoder/maven-fundamentals/README.md

 # maven-fundamentals
+* Build section is where we make customized changes

 ### create a Maven project in Intellij
 * New --> Project --> Maven --> select "Create from archetype" --> select "maven-archetype-quickstart"